microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialWin32/CS/README.md

-# SerialWin32 Azure IoT Edge module
+# Azure IoT Edge on Windows: USB Serial Access (Serial.IO.Ports)

 This sample demonstrates how to author a module for Azure IoT Edge to communicate with serial devices on Windows IoT devices.